apache/struts-site/source/security/index.md

 #### Additional Options

-We additionally recommend enabling the following options and hope to enable them by default in a future major version.
+We additionally recommend enabling the following options (enabled by default in 7.0).

  * `struts.ognl.allowStaticFieldAccess=false` - static methods are always blocked, but static fields can also optionally be blocked
  * `struts.disallowProxyMemberAccess=true` - disallow proxied objects from being used in OGNL expressions as they may present a security risk
  * `struts.disallowDefaultPackageAccess=true` - disallow access to classes in the default package which should not be used in production
  * `struts.ognl.disallowCustomOgnlMap=true` - disallow construction of custom OGNL maps which can be used to bypass the SecurityMemberAccess policy
- * `struts.ognl.valueStackFallbackToContext=false` - disable fallback to OGNL context lookup if expression does not evaluate to a valid value

 #### Allowlist Capability

-> Note: since Struts 6.4.
+> Note: Since Struts 6.4.
+Or by default from 7.0.

-For even more stringent OGNL protection, we recommend enabling the allowlist capability with `struts.allowlist.enable`.
+For the most stringent OGNL protection, we recommend enabling the allowlist capability with `struts.allowlist.enable`.

 Now, in addition to enforcing the exclusion list, classes involved in OGNL expression must also belong to a list of allowlisted classes and packages.
 By default, all required Struts classes are allowlisted as well as any classes that